-- CAUTION Be aware of hot surfaces: - Do not touch the oven door with bare skin. - Always use oven gloves when loading or unloading the oven. - Allow time for the oven to cool down before cleaning it. - While the oven is in operation (and for some time after use), touching the oven door or the surrounding panels is inadvisable because of conducted heat. - When removing products from the oven, ensure the following: - Tins are knocked out and stored directly onto a tin storage trolley or rack.
-Do not leave hot tins on the floor or tables. - Trays are put into a rack and then wheeled to a safe cooling area. - Fully train operatives before they use the oven.
-Anyone undergoing training must be under the direct supervision of someone experienced. - Ensure there are no trip hazards around the oven, e.g. trailing cables. - Check that the floor around the oven is not slippery, e.g. no liquid spills. - Do not store items on top of or behind the oven. - Never climb onto the roof of the oven. - Only use the oven for baking bread, pastries, and cakes.
-Contact MONO Equipment for other product-baking machines. - No unauthorized modifications to the oven are permitted.
+- Be aware of hot surfaces: - Always use oven gloves when loading or unloading the oven. - Allow time for the oven to cool down before cleaning it.
+To prevent door glass from shattering, do not clean the oven glass when hot. - While the oven is in operation (and for some time after use), it is inadvisable to touch the oven window or the surrounding area because of conducted heat. - The oven owner is legally obliged to instruct staff on these safety points and the safe operation of the oven.
+Therefore, these instructions should not be removed from the working area. - Do not store items on top of or behind the oven. - Only use the oven for baking bread, pastries, and cakes.
+Contact Mono Equipment for other product-making machines. - No unauthorised modifications to the oven are permitted.
+Only use MONO spare parts.